Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

                 * `Message Deduplication ID` - explicitly provide an ID and if same ID is encountered the duplicate is deleted
         * name must end in `.fifo`
         * `Message Grouping` -> if you specify the same value of `MessageGroupID` in an SQS FIFO message, only one consumer will handle a given `MessageGroupID`
-            * messages the share MessageGroupId will be in order within the group
+            * messages that share MessageGroupId will be in order within the group
             * each Group ID can have a different consumer (parallel processing)
             * ordering across group is not guarenteed
 * Concepts: